coin-or/Cbc/README.md

 ## CHANGELOG

+ * Release 2.11.0 (in preparation)
+   * Added possibility for incomplete MIP start files.
+     The filename suffix indicates which values Cbc should choose for missing variables (see change r2549)

  * Release 2.10.3 (in preparation)
    * Improve performance of some primal heuristics, incl. feasibility pump, by making integer slacks continuous
    * Bugfixes